yuens1002/flexbox-react-weather-photo-wall/README.md

 # Weather App Variation

-uses react, react-query, open.mapquestapi.com for state lookup based on lat lng coordinates, openweathermap.org for weather conditions in a US city, and unsplash.com for photos
+uses react, react-query, styled-components for all bells and whisles and theming, open.mapquestapi.com for state lookup based on lat lng coordinates, openweathermap.org for weather conditions in a US city, and unsplash.com for photos

 ### live site